 Cloud Services must truly be measured if you are to manage it, especially a migration to the cloud.
 Capacity Optimization is a buzzword but it’s also a fact of life.
 Organizations that don’t measure, overprovision.

+Period.
 It’s the only way to ensure available capacity.

-Mark Schwartz, in his blog,4 believes that organizations can realize as much as 36% savings just by rightsizing and optimizing infrastructure capacity.
+Mark Schwartz, in his blog, believes that organizations can realize as much as 36% savings just by rightsizing and optimizing infrastructure capacity.
 But every day I talk to organizations who have no Capacity Optimization initiative, business unit, plan, tool or thoughts.
 Understanding true infrastructure requirements are essential to controlling costs for any cloud services initiatives.

 What if you aren’t in the cloud yet but your CIO has announced an initiative to migrate 70% of your computer and storage infrastructure to the cloud?
 Even further, for security, redundancy and uptime purposes, it should be split between providers.
 And the CFO wants to know costs.
 Where do you start?

-There are 3 main hurdles to overcome to understand how a migration to the cloud may look and where it is feasible and not.
+There are three main hurdles to overcome to understand how a migration to the cloud may look and where it is feasible and not.
 This is the essential problem with controlling costs in cloud services.
 Visibility.

 Visibility into your own environment is required as well as how that environment (or elements of it) would look in the cloud.
-This extends beyond just a “discovery” issue as not all computers are equal and how do you assign a cost.
+This extends beyond just a “discovery” issue as not all computers are equal and how do you assign costs.
 “What about that pricing schedule in AWS, how could anyone decipher what is going on in there?”
 These issues derail many organizations from moving any farther, but they need not.

 Controlling Cloud Services Costs Hurdle 1

 Not all computers are equal.
 We know and accept that but a simple concept of “2X4” resolves the issue by assigning 2 CPUs and 4 gigs of memory as our defined computer.
 When the computer is larger, how many “2X4’s” is it?
 Rounding is essential, but this concept provides guidance on the initial stumbling block that “not all computers are equal.”
 Is this method precise?
 No, it is not, but it is simple, specific, easily explained and understood.
-It is perfect for the activities associated with controlling the costs of cloud services.
+It is perfect for the activities associated with controlling costs of cloud services.